Euro buckles as pressure mounts on ECB to ease

 The strong Chicago survey has fuelled speculation the national ISM survey of manufacturing, due later Friday, could also surprise to the upside.

-In Asia, hopes are high that China's manufacturing activity picked up pace in October, adding to signs of stabilization in the world's second biggest economy.
+In Asia, hopes are high that China's manufacturing activity picked up pace in October, adding to signs of stabilisation in the world's second biggest economy.

 The official PMI is due around 0100 GMT, followed by HSBC's final PMI report 45 minutes later.